-Established in 1985, TheatreWorks (Singapore) is an independent and international performance company based in Singapore.
+Established in 1985 by Lim Siauw Chong, Lim Kay Tong, and Justin Hill, TheatreWorks (Singapore) is an independent and international performance company based in Singapore.
 It is an Institute of Public Character.
-It is currently led by Artistic Director, Ong Keng Sen and Managing Director, Tay Tong.
+It is currently led by Artistic Director, Ong Keng Sen.

 Since its establishment, TheatreWorks has staged over 200 productions and 2,500 performances in Singapore and overseas, and has reached an audienceship of over a million.
 TheatreWorks’ home is 72-13, a heritage building that was once a rice warehouse on Mohamed Sultan Road and next to the Singapore River.